Multivariate Stirling Polynomials of the first and second kind: Explicit formulas for

-which is the statement of \corollary{cor5.6}\,(ii).
-This completes the proof. \end{pr} \begin{rem} (i) Taking $k=1$ on the right-hand side of the equation in \theorem{thm6.1}, we obtain Comtet's expansion \eq{equation1.7} (cf. \cite{comt74}, p.\,151).
-It should, however, be pointed out that \eq{equation1.7} was intended for a solution of the Lagrange inversion problem (see Section~7).
-In this context the idea of a connection between $\inv{f}_{n}$ in \eq{equation1.7} and the Lie derivatives $(\theta D)^n$ studied by the same author in \cite{comt73} did not come into play.
+\begin{rem} (i) Taking $k=1$ on the right-hand side of the equation in \theorem{thm6.1}, we obtain Comtet's expansion \eqref{equation1.7} (see \cite[p.\,151]{comt1974}).
+It should, however, be pointed out that \eq{equation1.7} was intended for a solution of the Lagrange inversion problem (see Section~7 below).
+In this context, the idea of a connection between $\inv{f}_{n}$ in \eq{equation1.7} and the Lie derivatives $(\theta D)^n$ studied by the same author \cite{comt1973} did not come into play.

-(ii) Sylvester's note \textit{On Reciprocants} (1886) deals with the task `to express the successive derivatives of $x$ in regard to $y$ in terms of those of $y$ in regard to $x$' (cf. \cite{sylv86}, p.\,38).
-The solution is given in the form of the polynomial terms $\spol{n}{1}$, $1\leq n\leq 7$, possibly the first time they appeared in the mathematical literature. \end{rem} \theorem{thm6.1} enables us to find closed expressions for the coefficients $\cst{n}{k}$ in \corollary{cor3.6}\,(i), thus leading to an explicit formula for $\spol{n}{k}$ which corresponds to that for the Bell polynomials in \proposition{prop4.3}. \begin{prop} For every $(r_{1},\ldots,r_{n-k+1})\in\ptsi{2n-1-k}{n-1}$ we have
+(ii) Sylvester's note \textit{On Reciprocants} (1886) deals with the task `to express the successive derivatives of $x$ in regard to $y$ in terms of those of $y$ in regard to $x$'.
+The solution is given in the form of the polynomial terms $\spol{n}{1}$, $1\leq n\leq 7$, probably one of the earliest times in the mathematical literature (cf.\,\cite[p.\,38]{sylv1886} and \cite{sylv1854}). \end{rem}

+\theorem{thm6.1} enables us to find closed expressions for the coefficients $\cst{n}{k}$ in \corollary{cor3.6}\,(i), thus leading to an explicit formula for $\spol{n}{k}$, which corresponds to that for the Bell polynomials in \proposition{prop4.3}. \begin{prop} For every $(r_{1},\ldots,r_{n-k+1})\in\ptsi{2n-1-k}{n-1}$ we have

-\end{prop} \begin{pr} We first consider the coefficients of the associated Bell polynomials. $\comt{2n-1-k-r}{n-1-r}$ is a sum over all \pt s in $\ptsi{2n-1-k-r}{n-1-r}$ whose number $r_1$ of one-element blocks is zero.
+\end{prop} \begin{proof} We first consider the coefficients of the associated Bell polynomials. $\comt{2n-1-k-r}{n-1-r}$ is a sum over all \pt s from \mbox{$\ptsi{2n-1-k-r}{n-1-r}$}, whose number $r_1$ of one-element blocks is zero.
 Let us abbreviate to $\ptas$ the set of these `associated' \pt s.
 Then, according to \proposition{prop4.3} we can write